 This year was the first year we had sponsors on the back of the shirts.
 The clubs new owners had their own logo (Powerplay Golf) on the back of the shirts above the players names in some games.

-Rememberence Day poppies were worn center chest against Notingham Forest at Fratton on 5th Nov (taxi for Cotterill…)
+Remembrance Day poppies were worn center chest against Nottingham Forest at Fratton on 5th Nov (taxi for Cotterill…)

 There were alternative shorts produced for the home kit in blue but were never worn in the season, some unsponsored ones were sold off in the club shop at the end of the season

 With Jobsites 3 year contract up we expect a new kit.
 So far no news of that.
 Rumours of an orange away kit similar to Fulham have been heard and release dates of November also banded around we are still no clearer.
 Our first pre season friendly was due today but was cancelled, would have been interesting to see what we wore.
 I have asked the club but no response yet.